rilldata/rill/docs/docs/tutorials/rill_clickhouse/r_ch_connect.md

 ```yaml
 dsn: "clickhouse://localhost:9000"
 ```

  You can either add the credentials in plain text or dsn via the yaml file or add the credentials via the CLI.

+Please see our documentation to find the DSN for [your ClickHouse Cloud instance](https://docs.rilldata.com/reference/olap-engines/clickhouse#connecting-to-clickhouse-cloud).

 ### How to pass the credentials to Rill
 There are a few way to define the credentials within Rill.